riatelab/geoimport/README.md

     },
   ],
 };
-// Convert to shapefile, the result is a zip archive containing all the layers, as a Blob const resultShp = geoimport.fromGeoJSON(geojson, 'myLayer', 'ESRI Shapefile');
+// Convert to shapefile, the result is a zip archive containing all the layers, as a File const resultShp = geoimport.fromGeoJSON(geojson, 'myLayer', 'ESRI Shapefile');
 // Or convert to GeoPackage, using Robinson CRS,
-// the result is a the geopackage file, as a Blob const resultGpkg = geoimport.fromGeoJSON( geojson,
+// the result is a the geopackage file, as a File const resultGpkg = geoimport.fromGeoJSON( geojson,
   'myLayer',